 My mom wrote the longest cards, her additional message inside each greeting, whether for a birthday, Christmas, or some milestone, covered the entire interior; sometimes she would even need to attach extra paper.

 For someone that didn’t much care for cards growing up, I had a whole bunch of memories surrounding them.

 My godmother was the quickest to send a card, and she was really on point with them too, her stamp matched the occasion, her ink matched the color of the envelope, and so on.
-I spoke fondly about her attention to these details at her funeral.
-It was a sudden death, and one of the things I remember most about her were those greeting cards.
+I spoke fondly about her attention to these details at her passing.
+One of the things I remember most about my godmother was her greeting cards.

 The company I work for deals a lot in B2B.
 But a card is a card.
 Whether you’re sending them to customers, a business, or your mom, you want people to appreciate it, to get something out of it, and in turn, you’ll be appreciated and get something out of it.

 My first worry, when it came to this assignment, was that I found out people had done this on larger scales.
-I knew this guy on YouTube who had done it and another man had written an entire book about it, and he did it for a year!
+I knew this guy on YouTube who had done it and another man had written an entire book about sending thank you cards, and he did it each day for a year!
 Yet, I found it to be kind of a pay it forward program, adopted by many.
 There wasn’t any reason not to send these cards or talk about it, because each of these small and seemingly insignificant gestures was making a difference.